aizigao/uni-select/README.md

 });
 ```

-You can't use it to create A Platform.Select util like ReactNative
+You can use it to create A Platform.Select util like ReactNative

 ```ts
 import UniSelect from '@aizigao/uni-select';